 Your mental agility is under scrutiny in this section of the test.

 You'll be asked to memorise a series of rules, before using these rules to solve various problems.
-In doing so, you'll showcase how well you react under pressure, how strong your memory is and whether you're a natural logical thinker.
+In doing so, you'll showcase how well you react under pressure, how strong your memory is, and whether you're a natural logical thinker.

 Want to know more about the British Army Orientation test?
 Click here for our full page.

-You'll also need to exercise your memory again, as you'll be required to memorise a mathematical rule then apply it to the numerical challenges on the test.
+You'll also need to exercise your memory again, as you'll be required to memorise a mathematical rule and then apply it to the numerical challenges on the test.

 Practising numerical reasoning questions is a great way to sharpen up your skills and help you to prepare for this part of the test.

 Click here to find out more about the British Army Number Fluency test.

 British Army Word Rules Test